Henderson Island Plastic Pollution Expeditions

 • In 2019, Howell Conservation Fund (HCF) led a cleanup of Henderson Island, an isolated island in the Pitcairn Islands, and home to the world’s most plastic-polluted beach.
 The cleanup cleared 100% of the beach, fostered numerous international news articles, scientific studies, and artworks, was recognized with the prestigious classification as a formal “Flag Expedition” of The Explorers Club.
 The project won the “Expedition of the Year” award from the Atlanta Chapter of The Explorers Club.

 • In 2024, HCF returned to Henderson Island to continue the work that we began in 2019.
-This expedition was The Explorers Club Flag Expedition #235, and also was honored through the Rolex Expedition Watch Program.
+This expedition, recognized as The Explorers Club Flag Expedition #235 and honored through the Rolex Expedition Watch Program, removed over 9 tonnes of plastic waste, including 3.5 tonnes accumulated since 2019, and collected critical scientific data demonstrating a reduction in plastic density and weight, highlighting the effectiveness of past cleanup efforts.

 • While cleaning up Henderson Island through the 2019 and 2024 expeditions are critical, the real story here is that humanity is excessively using single-use plastics without concerns for the impact on the planet.
 We must raise human consciousness about the impact of single use plastics on the environment.